Bright Side Dental wants to do our best to help educate our patients.

 If your question is not listed below, please do not hesitate to call 1-800-Painless (1-800-724-6537).

 An abscessed tooth is an infection that includes pus and swelling of the soft gum tissues surrounding the tooth.
 They usually happen when there’s an opening in the enamel of a tooth, such as a cavity.
 Bacteria enters here and infects the pulp (center) of the tooth and cause an abscess.

 Usually, they develop from tooth decay or tooth trauma, such as a broken tooth.
 Once an abscess happens, the infection could spread throughout the mouth and body.
 A root canal is usually the only option to save a tooth once it has become abscessed.

 If you suspect that you have an abscessed tooth, you should see your dentist right away.

 Decay occurs when plaque — the sticky substance that forms on teeth — combines with the sugars and/or starches of the food that we eat.

 This combination produces acids that attack tooth enamel.
 The best way to prevent tooth decay is by brushing twice a day and flossing daily.

 Eating healthy foods and avoiding snacks and drinks that are high in sugar are also ways to prevent decay.

-Your regular check ups will help to keep your gums and teeth healthy as well as detect any early problems such as gum disease, oral cancer and cavities.
+Your regular check-ups will help to keep your gums and teeth healthy as well as to detect any early problems such as gum disease, oral cancer, and cavities.